bootstrap-vue/bootstrap-vue/src/components/calendar/README.md

 Notes:

-- leaving out certain options may affect the formatted text string, e.g. the `weekday`.
+- Leaving out certain options may affect the formatted text string, e.g. the `weekday`
-- the formatted value will vary according to the resolved locale.
+- The formatted value will vary according to the resolved locale.
 Some locales may not support the `'narrow'` format and will fall back to `'short'` or `long'` (if `'short'` is not available)
 - `year`, `month` and `day` will always be shown.
 If you need to leave out a value, set the property to `undefined`, although this is highly discouraged for accessibility reasons